smarthomeNG/plugins/solarforecast/user_doc.rst

 Requirements
 ============

 The plugin does not need a license key in public mode.
-An API key can be optained, which is optional.
+An API key can be obtained, which is optional.

 Beispiele